 Melissa Woodroffe studied clarinet for two years at the University of Queensland, completing her AMUSA with Paul Dean.
 She then commenced bassoon at the Queensland Conservatorium of Music with Leesa Dean, graduating in 2008 with a Bachelor of Music.
 Since then Melissa has studied with the Sydney Symphony Orchestra’s principal bassoonist, Matthew Wilkie, and then with the Melbourne Symphony Orchestra’s associate principal bassoonist, Elise Millman, at the Australian National Academy of Music in 2010.
 She was part of the Sydney Symphony Fellowship program from 2011-2012.

-During her studies Melissa was also principal bassoonist of the Queensland Youth Symphony for two years under the renowned John Curro, touring internationally with the orchestra in 2008 and performing the Weber Concerto in 2009.
+During her studies Melissa was also principal bassoonist of the Queensland Youth Symphony for two years under the renowned late John Curro, touring internationally with the orchestra in 2008 and performing the Weber Concerto in 2009.
 She has been a participant of AYO National Music Camp, the Australian International Summer Orchestral Institute, and Sydney Sinfonia and has played at such festivals as the Bangalow Music Festival and the Australian Festival of Chamber Music.